conorair/connect4ai-and-game/README.md

 # connect4ai-and-game

-My attempt to make a a1 + game with the minimax was based on this C++ tutorial http://blog.gamesolver.org/solving-connect-four/03-minmax/#:~:text=The%20MinMax%20algorithm,that%20will%20maximize%20your%20score.
+My attempt to make a AI + game with the minimax was based on this C++ tutorial http://blog.gamesolver.org/solving-connect-four/03-minmax/#:~:text=The%20MinMax%20algorithm,that%20will%20maximize%20your%20score.
+And was inspired by this youtube video:https://www.youtube.com/watch?v=XRVA5PMSKKE And the function names where stolen from the first link.

+This was a stepping stone to my goal to make a chess one.

 This was written in pycharm python 3.9.

 has been working on this for 3 months.

 orignal is the first game

-working connect 4 is the first working game
+Working connect 4 is the first working game

 AI1 was the first attempt and worked in someways but sometimes the gravity function was broken and sometimes the AI would die also there was a attemt to use colours